grebtsew/FloorplanToBlender3d/README.md

 # Contribute
 Let me know if you want to contribute to this project, also if you want me to add more functions or answer questions, let me know!

+# Known Issues
+These are some known issues with the current implementation:
+* Floorplan images needs to be quite small for detections to work at this time.
+If you plan on using a large image, consider downscaling it.
+* Required programs and libraries might change in future versions, this might require some changes in this implementation for it to work.
+If you insist on not using the versions specified in [this](#install-on-OS) Readme file, a coding effort might be required.

 # License
 [GNU GENERAL PUBLIC LICENSE](license) Version 3, 29 June 2007